Synthetixio/SIPs/content/stps/stp-19.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed change intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 This proposal allocates up to 500,000 SNX from the Treasury for perp trading incentives on Base.
-At current SNX prices, this proposal could rebate the trading fees of approximately $6b of volume.
+At the current SNX price, this proposal could rebate the trading fees of approximately $6.25b of volume.

 ## Abstract